lnis-uofu/FPGA_Secured_Bitstream/README.md

 </p>

 ### Encoding Scheme
 PMU V1 is capable of intrepreting two encoding schemes: one with CRC data integrity check and one without.
-To be compliant with JTAg communicaton protocol the bitstream encoding requires two signals: tdi and tms.
+To be compliant with JTAG communicaton protocol the bitstream encoding requires two signals: tdi and tms.
 Tdi contains the bitstream data and JTAG instructions.
-The tms signal controls the tap controller fsm and consists of a tms header to initialze tap controller adn footer to reset tap contoller.
-It is filled with zeros between the header and footer to work simutaneouly with tdi signa.
+The tms signal controls the tap controller fsm and consists of a tms header to initialze tap controller and a footer to reset tap contoller.
+It is filled with zeros between the header and footer to work simutaneouly with tdi signal.
 The high level overview of the encoding scheme is shown in Figure 4.
  <p align="center">
   <img src="/docs/figures/encode.png">
 </p>